chrisjensen/diy-portable-air-purifier/double-fan/README.md

 | [M4 nuts](https://www.aliexpress.com/w/wholesale-m4-nuts.html?spm=a2g0o.productlist.search.0)                       | Useful for adjusting for exact length of threaded rod which may not fit exactly                                                                                                      | 8              |                          $2.80  | <img width="363" alt="Screenshot 2025-01-05 at 3 18 11 PM" src="https://github.com/user-attachments/assets/39cdcf27-63e8-4f1b-b042-207bfcff968b" /> |
 | [M4 flat head end caps](https://www.aliexpress.com/w/wholesale-m4-end-flat-cap.html?spm=a2g0o.productlist.search.0)                       | Used to hold the rubber feet in place                                                                    | 4              |                         $4.80   | <img width="388" alt="Screenshot 2025-01-05 at 3 16 45 PM" src="https://github.com/user-attachments/assets/a8d9f269-dda2-4f73-82d7-27cf073cc28d" /> |
 | 20mm Black Elastic Band                       |  To hold a power bank in place at the bottom               | 1              |                     $5.00  | <img width="347" alt="Screenshot 2025-01-05 at 3 32 27 PM" src="https://github.com/user-attachments/assets/87fe9483-5714-4bf8-8168-2cd58d32b6d2" /> |

+## Laser Cutting

+The trickiest thing to prepare is getting your wood laser cut.
+Once you've found a maker space or similar that can do laser cutting for you (see [main page](../)) for suggestions in Aotearoa and Australia)

+## Steps

+1. Tie the elastic around the  bottom panel